 What is roof flashing?
-What does the flashing have to do with my leaky roof?
-Sounds like it’s time to get answers to some of your top roofing questions.
-While you may find some answers through Google, your best bet for accurate information you can trust is to turn to the roofing experts in your area.
+What does it have to do with my leaky roof?
+Sounds like it’s time to get answers to some of your top questions.
+While you may find some answers through Google, your best bet for accurate information is to turn to the roofing experts in your area.

 What Is Roof Flashing?

 When it comes to preventing leaks in your roof, the flashing plays an integral role.
-Typically comprised of copper, aluminum, or galvanized sheet metal, the flashing works as a seal between the roof joints, efficiently keeping water out of the roof.
+Typically comprised of copper, aluminum, or galvanized sheet metal, the flashing works as a seal between the roof joints, efficiently keeping water out.

 What kind of material is your roof flashing?
 Most homes feature galvanized sheet metal.
 However, a copper roof is likely to have a copper flashing.
 And homeowners that install the flashing themselves tend to use aluminum because of its easier installation and affordability.
 Most roof installers use soldering to build flashing—regardless of the material.